xunker/blue-gs/README.md

 # Can I use it on things besides the IIgs and //e?

 Yes!
-It's is a standard BlueSCSI device and uses the standard BlueSCSI V1 firmware.
+It's a standard BlueSCSI device and uses the standard BlueSCSI V1 firmware.
 In fact, the built-in DB-25 connector makes it the perfect external SCSI drive as well!

 BlueGS can be mounted internally in any computer that has an open cutout for a DB-25 connector.